 Burn is a small village, just south of Selby, that boasts an impressive history as it’s home to the historic Burn Airfield.
 The Airfield was made famous by the presence of 578 Squadron during WW2.
 If you call in to the local pub, the Wheatsheaf Inn and look across the main road, you will see a small commemorative stone that’s dedicated to ‘All who served in 578 Squadron, Royal Air Force, Burn 1944 -1945’.
 The names of the 219 airmen who flew out of Burn, never to return, are permanently displayed inside the village’s Methodist Church, together with other Squadron mementos.

-Do you fancy seeing the District from above?
+Do you fancy seeing the region from above?
 Flying in the heart of Yorkshire, with unique thermaling, is an experience to remember.
 Burn Gliding Club fly all year and offer trial lessons and air experiences for you and your family to enjoy.